Lithium and the New Green Extractionism

 Critics of the burgeoning clean energy economy see it as a continuation of century-old settler-colonial exploitation of wildland and cultural landscapes of the American West.
 They contend that the mining industry employs the same legal instruments manifested in the reconstruction-era General Mining Act of 1872 to dispossess Native Americans of their ancestral lands while greenwashing its extraction practices to take advantage of lucrative federal and state subsidies.[23]
 Every multinational company involved today has conveniently transformed its business model to emphasize a role in fighting climate change and promoting sustainability without mentioning the long-term impacts on the environment and rural communities where these mines operate.

 News media across the U.S. are proclaiming that “The world’s richest known lithium deposit…” is in its backyard, but for now, the epicenter of the nation’s lithium boom is Nevada, the second highest-grossing mineral-producing state in the continental U.S.[24] A close runner up is California’s “Lithium Valley,” which has the potential to surpass Nevada.[25]
-In Nevada, the frenzy to locate “white gold” has been well under way; as of February 29, 2024, the Nevada Division of Minerals Open Data Site estimates that 21,897 “active, file, and submitted place claims, presumably for lithium (or lithium brine) in eighteen different hydrographic basins.”[26]
+In Nevada, the frenzy to locate “white gold” has been well under way; as of February 29, 2024, the Nevada Division of Minerals Open Data Site estimates that 21,897 “active, file, and submitted placer claims, presumably for lithium (or lithium brine) in eighteen different hydrographic basins.”[26]
 Exploratory drilling, sometimes 3,000 to 4,000 feet below ground, is conducted to sample sediments and brines for their potential economic worth.
 This exploration phase is not benign—new roads and staging areas must be constructed to access, in most cases, undisturbed public land where the lease is located.
 Vehicles entering and exiting create dust and noise and disturb resident wildlife and frontline communities.

 Canadian-owned Lithium Americas disclosed that over the forty-one-year life of its controversial Thacker Pass claystone lithium mining project at northern Nevada’s McDermitt Caldera, 354 million cubic yards of toxic clay tailings will be generated,[27] along with two tons of CO₂ for every ton of lithium produced.[28]
 Mining lithium claystones involves many of the more destructive aspects (blasting, roasting, acid leaching) that plague traditional hardrock mining methods; the sulfuric acid plant will require 5,800 tons of acid daily to leach lithium from the claystone.[29]
 The open-pit mine disturbance area will eventually engulf 5,695 acres of remote Great Basin open-range land that is the ancestral homeland of the Fort McDermitt Paiute and Shoshone Tribe, who call it Peehee Mu’huh, or “rotten moon,” where thirty-one ancestors were massacred in 1865 by U.S. soldiers in the crescent-shaped caldera that formed over sixteen million years ago when a super volcano erupted.
 The Paiute and Shoshone consider Thacker Pass a sacred cultural landscape.
 The mine is one of two separate claystone lithium operations planned across the vast caldera region, which spans Nevada and Oregon.[30]